Skip to main content

 Below, we'll take the example of reconstructing the history for epochs 1255 - 1260 (inclusive), for mainnet, shard 0.

-Then, since we'd like to stop upon reconstruction of epoch 1260 (our example), we enable the BlockProcessingCutoff feature in config/prefs.toml:
+Since we'd like to stop upon reconstruction of epoch 1260 (our example), we enable need to enable the BlockProcessingCutoff feature in config/prefs.toml:

 [BlockProcessingCutoff]